isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 Currently, there isn't a specific vaccine or medication for Zika virus giving you even more reasons as to why you should prevent mosquito bites.
 ### viii) Rift Valley Fever
 Symptoms for this illness occur three to seven days after infection and they include back pain, fever, dizziness, weakness and liver abnormalities.
 In severe cases, patients experience blurry vision which could progress to complete vision loss.
 Rift Valley fever has treatment and preventive vaccines.
-**How to Prevent Mosquitoes from Breeding.�**
+**How to Prevent Mosquitoes from Breeding.**
-Listed below are some of the methods you can use to prevent mosquitoes from breeding.�Eliminate Standing Water; emptying and draining all objects that hold standing water like barrels and trash cans as mosquitoes are more likely to breed here.
+Listed below are some of the methods you can use to prevent mosquitoes from breeding.Eliminate Standing Water; emptying and draining all objects that hold standing water like barrels and trash cans as mosquitoes are more likely to breed here.
 1. Drill holes in at the bottom of garbage recycling containers.
 Holes on the sides will allow significant water to accumulate at the bottom of the containers creating a breeding environment for mosquitoes.
 2. Keep gutters unclogged and clean.
 Always ensure your downspouts are draining properly without leaving clogs in the drainage area.
 3. Keep swimming pools clean and chlorinated.
 Even when not in use, keep the pools chlorinated .
 4. Ornamental and fish ponds should regularly be aerated to ensure water keeps moving ,this discourages mosquitoes from laying eggs.
 You can alternatively restock the fish pond with mosquito-eating fish.
-## **Summary�**
+## **Summary**
 Are mosquito repellant plugins safe to use?
 Sure ,they're!
 But we have also seen the impact they can cause when you fail to follow instructions.

 I would advise you consider mosquito plugin repellents when shopping for such products , they are surely worth the shot!